Rohingya at The Hague: A Long-Awaited Genocide Trial and the Global Judicial Contest

 The most direct chain reaction manifested in the case of South Africa v.
 Israel.
 In January, South Africa filed a case with the International Court of Justice, accusing Israel of violating the Genocide Convention through its military operations in Gaza.
 Israel vehemently denied the allegations and accused South Africa of providing political cover for the Palestinian armed group Hamas.
 Subsequently, countries such as Belgium submitted declarations of intervention based on Article 63 of the Statute of the International Court of Justice, formally joining the case.

-The International Court of Justice's ruling will involve a delicate legal balancing act.
-On one hand, the seriousness of the Genocide Convention must be upheld, preventing its abuse or devaluation as a political tool.
-On the other hand, it is essential to ensure that the definition of this "crime of crimes" can effectively encompass modern forms of group annihilation.
+The ruling of the International Court of Justice will involve a delicate legal balancing act.
+On one hand, the seriousness of the Genocide Convention must be upheld to prevent its abuse or devaluation as a political tool.
+On the other hand, it is essential to ensure that the definition of this "crime of crimes" can effectively cover modern forms of group destruction.
 The judges' interpretation will influence the international community's legal response to similar atrocities for decades to come.

 Furthermore, this case highlights the diverse roles and limitations of international judicial bodies.
 The International Court of Justice handles disputes between states and determines state responsibility, but it cannot prosecute individuals.
 Meanwhile, the International Criminal Court, also located in The Hague, is investigating Myanmar's military leader Min Aung Hlaing for alleged crimes against humanity and requested an arrest warrant from judges earlier this year.
 While it focuses on individual criminal responsibility, its jurisdiction requires either state consent or authorization from the United Nations Security Council (Myanmar is not a party to the Rome Statute, but Bangladesh is, allowing the court to exercise jurisdiction over certain crimes based on this).

-There is also a third legal front: Argentine courts are hearing another case involving the Rohingya based on the principle of universal jurisdiction.
-This "judicial network" means that even if efforts are blocked in one court, the pursuit of accountability can continue on other platforms.
+There is a third legal front: Argentine courts are hearing another case involving the Rohingya based on the principle of universal jurisdiction.
+This judicial network means that even if efforts are blocked in one court, the pursuit of accountability can continue on other platforms.

 The Dimensions of Justice: The Challenge of Enforcement and the Long Wait for Victims